italian dessert recipes

 What about using bottled lime juice?

 Please don't.
 Fresh is best in everything.
 If you're using a cucumber, that means you have been to the produce section.
-Pick up a ding dang lime while you are at it.
+Right?
+So - pick up a lime while you are at it.

 Want your basil martini to look green?